 When private keys are generated according to Section 6.1.1, CAs and RAs shall never allow the private keys to exist in plaintext outside the cryptographic module.
-The private keys are exported from the cryptographic module into backup tokens only for key backup/recovery or cryptographic module replacement according to the multi-person control method specified in Section 6.2.2.
+The private keys are allowed to be exported from the cryptographic module into backup tokens or imported from backup tokens into the cryptographic module only during key backup/recovery or cryptographic module replacement.
+The private key mentioned in the previous process shall be controlled complying with the multi-person control method specified in Section 6.2.2.
 CAs and RAs shall encrypt or split the private keys and protects the private keys from disclosure when the keys are transferred out of the module or transported between cryptographic modules.
 After the private keys are imported, the related secret parameters generated during the transport process must be completely destroyed.

-If the Issuing CA becomes aware that a subordinate CA private key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the CA shall revoke all certificates that include the public key corresponding to the communicated private key.
+If the Issuing CA becomes aware that a Subordinate CA private key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the CA shall revoke all certificates that include the public key corresponding to the communicated private key.